-Banking union is expected to be achieved through new harmonized banking rules (the single rulebook) and a new institutional framework with stronger systems for both banking supervision and resolution that are managed at the European level.
-Its two main pillars are the Single Supervision Mechanism ("SSM") and the SRM Regulation, as amended by Regulation (EU) No. 2019/877 dated May 20, 2019 (the "SRM Regulation II").
-The SRM Regulation II amends the SRM Regulation as regards the loss absorbing and recapitalization capacity of credit institutions and investment firms; it was published in the Official Journal of the European Union on June 7, 2019, came into force on June 27, 2019 and has been applicable since December 28, 2020.
+Banking union is achieved through harmonized banking rules (the single rulebook) and an institutional framework with stronger systems for both banking supervision and resolution that are managed at the European level.
+Its two main pillars are the Single Supervision Mechanism ("SSM") and the SRM Regulation, as amended from time to time.

-The SSM is provided for under Regulation (EU) No. 1024/2013 and represents a significant change in the approach to bank supervision at a European and global level.
+The SSM is provided for under Regulation (EU) No. 1024/2013.
 The main aims of European banking supervision are to ensure the safety and soundness of the European banking system, increase financial integration and stability and ensure consistent supervision.

 In accordance with the provisions of the SRM Regulation, when applicable, the SRB, has replaced the national resolution authorities designated under the BRRD with respect to all aspects relating to the decision-making process and the national resolution authorities designated under the BRRD continue to carry out activities relating to the implementation of resolution schemes adopted by the SRB.
-The provisions relating to the cooperation between the SRB and the national resolution authorities for the preparation of the banks' resolution plans have applied since January 1, 2015 and the SRM has been fully operational since January 1, 2016.
+The SRB acts in close cooperation with national resolution authorities.